Pineapple BBQ Sauce is a sweet and tangy sauce for grilling chicken, shrimp or pork. Full of crave-worthy flavors that you just can’t get enough of.

 - Stir in chili flakes.

-- Store in an airtight container in the refrigerator until ready to use.
+- Store in an airtight container or mason jars in the refrigerator until ready to use.

 If refrigerated in an airtight container, pineapple bbq sauce will stay fresh up to 3 months.
 You may need to stir before using.

-- Jalapeño Peach BBQ Sauce is a sweet and spicy sauce for grilling chicken, pork, beef and shrimp.
+- Jalapeño Peach BBQ Sauce is a sweet and spicy sauce for grilling chicken breasts, pork sandwiches, beef and shrimp.

 - Apricot BBQ Sauce is sweet and tangy.
-Great for grilling ribs, pork chops or chicken.
+Great for grilling ribs, pork chops or chicken wings.
 The kids are loving for dipping chicken strips and french fries.